The Homecoming: Symbolism and irony of title

 On first seeing Ruth, Max believes that his eldest son, Teddy, has brought a "filthy scrubber" into "my house", adding, "I've never had a whore under this roof before.
-Ever since your mother died" (pp 57–58).
-A major irony is that Max's apparently-mistaken first assumption becomes more accurate as the family (and the audience) get to "know" Ruth better (pp. 65–76).
+Ever since your mother died".
+A major irony is that Max's apparently mistaken first assumption becomes more accurate as the family (and the audience) get to "know" Ruth better.
 The play makes clear to Teddy's family, even if Teddy refuses to acknowledge it, that Ruth has been, to say the least, increasingly unhappy in married life and in the United States.